rohnshrma/e-commerce-6-pm/README.md

 - CORS configuration
 - Request body size limits

-## Notes for Students
+## Implementation Notes

-- **No Refresh Tokens**: JWT tokens expire in 1 hour.
+- **JWT Tokens**: Tokens expire in 1 hour.
 For production, implement refresh tokens.
 - **Password Reset**: Returns token in API response for Postman testing.
 In production, send via email.
 - **Mock Payment**: Use `/api/payments/mock` if Stripe is not configured.
 - **Webhook Testing**: Use `{ token: 'test_webhook_token' }` for Postman testing.